vecin2/ws_playbook/README.md

 choco install -y notepadplusplus
 ```

+# Ansible in Ubuntu
+Having cargo module on ansible requires having later version allows using ansible-galaxy collect list
+To get the latest ansible version we need to add the ansible repository to apt:
+sudo apt -y install software-properties-common
+sudo apt-add-repository ppa:ansible/ansible

+Add community collection, used to install cargo packages

 # Setup Clipboard on WSL2
 - choco install vcxsrv
 - WSL2 uses a different network setup the following line within you rc file